SS3D: End2End Self-Supervised 3D from Web Videos: Method

 \subsection{Unified 3D Foundation Model}

 Prior SfM-based self-supervision methods typically use separate networks for depth and pose and assume known intrinsics.
-In contrast, we train a \emph{single feed-forward transformer} that jointly predicts depth, pose, and intrinsics:
+In contrast, we train a \emph{single feed-forward transformer} that jointly predicts depth, pose, and intrinsics and always use the same checkpoint to evaluate all components: